IEvangelist/davidpine.net/content/blog/dot-net-standard-demystified.md

 > `.NET Standard` isn't a runtime, it's a version interface - a list of methods you can use under many different "`.NETs`".
 > <cite>{{< url-link "Scott Hanselman" "https://www.hanselman.com/blog/ExploringRefitAnAutomaticTypesafeRESTLibraryForNETStandard.aspx" >}}</cite>

 As true with all standards (or specifications), implementations can either be compliant or non-compliant.
 At this point in time there are four `.NET` implementations that are `.NET Standard 2` compliant.
 They are as follows, `.NET Core`, `.NET Framework`, `Mono` and `Xamarin`.
 Below is a more comprehensive listing of all the `.NET` platforms and their corresponding standard that they implement.

-### The .NET Standard Version Table {{< url-link "{{< i fa-external-link >}}" "https://github.com/dotnet/standard/blob/master/docs/versions.md#net-standard-versions" >}}
+### The {{< i fa-external-link >}} {{< url-link ".NET Standard Version Table " "https://dotnet.microsoft.com/platform/dotnet-standard#versions" >}}

 | .NET Standard                |  [1.0] | [1.1] |   [1.2] |  [1.3] |   [1.4] |   [1.5]  | [1.6]   |    [2.0] |
 |:-----------------------------|:-------|:------|:--------|:-------|:--------|:---------|:--------|:---------|